1/31/2019

 Executive Vice President and Chief Operating Officer

-So I would say Scott and the Bakken, we're essentially at plateau.
-I mean clearly things will bounce around, but it's not our ambition to grow Bakken further.
-We can sustain a level around where we are just now for a long time, but we don't really use the running two or three rigs and we're comfortable with that in the Bakken.
+So I would say, Scott, in the Bakken, we're essentially at plateau.
+I mean, clearly things will bounce around, but it's not our ambition to grow Bakken further.
+We can sustain a level around where we are just now for a long time, but we don't use running two or three rigs and we're comfortable with that in the Bakken.
 The Eagleford, we're still growing.
 This year we're running six rigs and we'll continue to see growth from that.
-And we are, as Brian said, testing some new technology in the completion designs there, what we call vintage five.
-Once we understand how those new completion design works, we might revisit what the right pace and what the right plateau rate is and so on.
-But there's a few more years of growth for sure left in the Eagleford before we get to plateau.
+And we are, as Brian said, testing some new technology in the completion designs there, what we call Vintage 5.
+Once we understand how those new completion design works, we might revisit, you know, what the right pace and what the right plateau rate is and so on.
+But there's a few more years of growth for sure left in Eagleford before we get to plateau.
 And then the Permian is a long way from plateau.
 We're running two rigs just now.
 You remember last year we took a rig out of the Permian as the differentials blew out.
 I suspect sometime over the next year or two we'll put the third rig back to work again there.
 And that will continue to grow for several years before it reaches plateau.
-But you're asking a good fundamental question here for the industry as a whole, is how does the industry think about where the optimum plateau is?
-The optimum plateau is certainly not just a year or two.
-You know you're overbuilding infrastructure if you go there.
-And the optimum plateau isn't 30 years because your time value and money is hurting you.
-But we think about this very carefully as we consider the pace of rig activity and the pace of infrastructure build and the pace of technology change.
-So I think we have a good handle on how we should be managing these assets to optimize the value from a plateau perspective and rig count perspective.
+But you're asking a good fundamental question here for the industry as a whole.
+How does the industry think about where the optimum plateau is?
+And the optimum plateau is certainly not just a year or two.
+You know you're overbuilding infrastructure if you go there and the optimum plateau isn't 30 years because your time value of money is hurting you.
+We think about this very carefully as we consider the pace of rig activity and the pace of infrastructure build and the pace of technology change.
+So I think we have a good handle on how we should be managing these assets to optimise the value from a plateau perspective and rig count perspective.

 speaker